jfranco1701/STEM-Capstone-2019/finalreport.md

 All attempts to login to the system, whether successful or not, will be logged by the system.
 This log can be viewed from the Django Administration site.

 #### Viewing the Log
-1. Open the Django Administration site and login as an admin user.
+1. Open the Django Administration site and login as an admin user
-2. Click on User_login_activites on the left side of the page.
+2. Click on User_login_activites on the left side of the page
+3. A list of all the login attempts and the result will be displayed